+ y más...

-+ y más...
-(Más y más...) is the sixth studio album by Chilean singer Myriam Hernández.
-It was released on August 29, 2000, through Sony Discos.
++ y más... (/es/, lit.
+'More and More') is the sixth studio album by Chilean singer Myriam Hernández.
+It was released on August 29, 2000, through Sony Music Chile and Sony Discos.

 Background

 In 2000, Hernández along with her then manager and husband, Jorge Saint-Jean, decided to leave Chile with their two children and settle in Miami, with the purpose of consolidating her international career.
 In parallel with this process, production of her second album under her contract with Sony album began.
 Hernandez herself served as producer and enlisted several Miami-based musicians, including Lester Mendez, Estéfano, Kike Santander, Rudy Pérez, and Humberto Gatica, to work on the record.

 On this album there was a shift in Hernández' music and style.
 While maintaining her love-themed lyrics, there was a clear interest on her part in exploring new styles and expand her reach, trying to incorporate modern-feel pop rhythms that were in trend in the late 1999s and early 2000s to her distinctive pop ballads.
 Hernandez wrote only one song for this album, "Cenicienta de tu amor".
 A cover of Richard Marx's song "One More Time" -which he originally provided to Laura Pausini and then self-covered- is also included, with Spanish lyrics penned by Estéfano.

 "Mañana", a ballad written by Chilean composers Juan Andrés Ossandón and Tatiana Bustos, served as the lead single of the album.
 The song became a hit, achieving gold and platinum status in Chile.
 "Quién cuidará de mí", a more pop-oriented song written by Estéfano, was promoted as the album's second single.
 Both songs were accompanied by music videos.
 Subsequent singles that received radio airplay were "Cenicienta de tu amor", "Leña y fuego", and "Si yo me vuelvo a enamorar".